proinsias/proinsias.github.io/_posts/2021/2021-06-08-nix-make-a-noise.md

 ---
 layout: single
-title: 'Nix: Make a noise!'
+title: "Nix: Make a noise!"
 excerpt: Get a notification from your script
 date: 2021-06-08
 last_modified_at: 2023-04-26 13:22:37